richar983/WCA_Regulations/English_ver/wca-guidelines.md

 - 2i++) [ADDITION] The organization team may provide the competitor an unofficial stopwatch for viewing the elapsed time (started together with the main stopwatch), in which case the competitor is not permitted to touch the official stopwatch.
 - 2i+++) [REMINDER] Bluetooth puzzles are considered electronic devices.
 - 2i1b+) [CLARIFICATION] This includes relevant devices which are switched off or disconnected.
-- 2i1c+) [CLARIFICATION] Electronic hand warmers may be used before or after an attempt only.
-Non-electronic hand warmers may be used at any time during an attempt.
+- 2i1c+) [CLARIFICATION] Electronic hand warmers are considered electronic devices, and therefore are not permitted while inspecting or solving.
+However, non-electronic hand warmers may be used at any time during an attempt.
 - 2i2a+) [ADDITION] A monitor of a camera can be visible to the competitor as long as it does not show the live feed of the camera.
 - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid.
+- 2j2++) [EXAMPLE] If the WCA Delegate disqualifies a competitor during their third attempt in a round, only the third attempt and all following attempts in that event are disqualified, even if the circumstances that originated the disqualification occurred prior to this attempt.
 - 2k6+) [CLARIFICATION] WCA Delegates should only use their discretion to prevent competitors from being a severe detriment to the competition (e.g. wasting time and/or competition resources).
 Competitors should not be disqualified for a "poor" result when they are competing to the best of their abilities.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
 - 2u1+) [ADDITION] The competitor may compete at the discretion of the WCA Delegate.
 The WCA Delegate must carefully consider the fairness of allowing it.